Bini the Bunny: Media appearances

-In February 2022, Bini and Shai Asor Lighter were featured in the PEOPLE magazine and TV Show - (FEB 14, 2022 EDITION).

-In June 2022, Bini and Shai were featured and interviewed in the Netflix documentary show, The Hidden Lives of Pets (a documentary about extraordinary pets).

-Little Bunny Dreamer

-In July 2021, Shai Lighter released his kid's book Little Bunny Dreamer, based on the real Bini the Bunny and his talents.

-Hoppy Brush

-In February 2020, Shai Lighter released a mobile game based on Bini the Bunny's life.

-The game is called Hoppy Brush, where players match colors to create paintings.
-In the game, Bini sells these paintings to help him rescue his mother.

-All profits from the game go to the real-life Bini and Shai Lighter.

 Awards

 In October 2016, Bini the Bunny was recognized and awarded a record by Guinness World Records for most slam dunks by a rabbit in 60 seconds.

 In 2017, the Facebook page for Bini the Bunny was recognized as "official" by Facebook.
 Bini has more than 200,000 Facebook fans.

 In 2018, YouTube awarded Bini and Shai the Silver Creator Award for reaching and passing 100,000 subscribers.

-In 2021.
-Bini became the first Rabbit to compete in America's Got Talent and pass the Judges Auditions level.
+In 2021, Bini became the first Rabbit to compete in America's Got Talent and pass the Judges Auditions level.

 In 2021, Bini competed on World Pet Games on Fox - interspecies competitions - Bini's category was Dunk-Off, he won the bronze medal and broke his own record.